All Posts

 3D Printing Files

-• 3MF (3D Manufacturing Format): A newer format designed specifically for additive manufacturing.
-Supports color, materials, and other data.
+• 3MF (3D Manufacturing Format): Designed for modern additive manufacturing; supports color, materials, and metadata.

 Graphics and Visualization Files

-• USD (Universal Scene Description): A powerful format developed by Pixar for complex scenes and visual effects.
+• USD (Universal Scene Description): Developed by Pixar for VFX; ideal for large, complex scenes and collaborative pipelines.

 FeatureSTEPIGESSolidWorksFBXDAEglTFSTL3MFOBJUSDVRML